-Timing is precisely why the flexibility to amend an SLA is a good thing: you or your customer may wish to adjust SLAs as your relationship and experience of the service develops over time, allowing you both to refine and alter expectations accordingly, without interfering with your core contract.
+Timing is precisely why the flexibility to amend an SLA is a good thing.
+You or your customer may wish to adjust SLAs as your relationship and experience together develops.
+This allows you to refine and alter expectations accordingly, without interfering with your core contract.

 2. Why are SLAs important?

-They set a standard
+• SLAs set a standard

-They establish goals
+• SLAs establish goals

-They limit disruption
+• SLAs limit disruption

 As such, setting a standard gives customers confidence a problem (if it occurs) will be resolved quickly and, again, gives you a goal to shoot for.

-Delivering consistently on your SLAs is also great fuel to stoke the fire of your business; it means that the more you deliver (and especially if you have the evidence to prove it), you’ll have a stronger case to appeal to new customers and win new business.
+Delivering consistently on your SLAs is also great fuel to stoke the fire of your business.
+It means that the more you deliver (and especially if you have the evidence to prove it), you’ll have a stronger case to appeal to new customers and win new business.